WordPress/gutenberg/packages/block-editor/src/components/block-settings-menu-controls/README.md

 -   **Type:** `String`
 -   **Default:** `undefined`

 A string representing the context where the component is being included.
-This can be used to conditionalise certain beheaviours.
+This can be used to conditionalize certain behaviors.